swaptacular/swpt-k8s-config/README.md

 # Swaptacular GitOps repository for deploying to Kubernetes clusters

 This repository serves as a template for deploying [Swaptacular nodes] to [Kubernetes] clusters.
-It follows the [GitOps] paradigm, and aims to make deploying secure, reliable, and scalable Swaptacular nodes as simple as possible.
+It follows the [GitOps] paradigm and aims to make deploying secure, reliable, and scalable Swaptacular nodes as simple as possible.
+The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.

 **Note:** When deploying to a KinD (Kubernetes in Docker) cluster, you can use the `kind-cluster.yaml` configuration file.
 Also, you may need